Cristian-Castillo/Multithreaded-HTTP-Server/README.md

 - Clang

+- Hit the like if you think its useful!

 --------
 ## Disclaimer
 - Do not use this program for commerical usage.
 I am not responsible for any liabilities that incur should you set this out in the public, and please use at one's own risk.